 Total tax saved as a family = Rs 17,628 less Rs 5,132 = Rs 12,496

 If you are not able to submit the rent receipts in time to your employer and your employer deducts TDS on HRA, you’re still covered.
 HRA exemptions can be claimed at the time of filing your income tax return.
 You can adjust your total taxable salary with the HRA exemption amount while filing your return on ClearTax.
-Do remember to keep your proofs (rent receipts, rent agreement) safely.
-Just in case the assessing officer asks for them later.
+Do remember to keep your proofs (rent receipts and rent agreement) safe, in case the assessing officer asks for them later.